Skip to content

 This configuration takes a JournalVolume entity and displays it as “Volume [number] of [Journal Title]”, which is much clearer than its URI.

-Configuring Properties (displayProperties)
+Configuring properties (displayProperties)

-Section titled “Configuring Properties (displayProperties)”
+Section titled “Configuring properties (displayProperties)”

 This is where you define the behavior of each field in the entity view and edit forms.